kacpersinkiewicz/Write-Read-matrix/README.md

 Program creates 2 threads:

-writer, who writes 5x5 matrix and incrementing all values by 1.
+writer, who writes 5x5 matrix and incrementing all values.

 reader, who reads 5x5 matrix and shows result in the terminal window.